Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Position Bias Adjustment

-\item Preservation of Hierarchy: \end{compactenum} \end{assumption} The first assumption states that the position bias is homogeneous over all queries and candidate items.
+\begin{assumption} For all queries $q$ and all candidate items $d^{(q)}_i$ and all $j > 1$, we assume \begin{enumerate} \item Homogeneity: $\Prob\big(Y(j) = 1 \mid Y(1) = 1,~ d^{(q)}_i\big) = \Prob(Y(j) = 1 \mid Y(1) = 1)$, and \item Preservation of Hierarchy: $\Prob \big(Y(j) = 1 \mid Y(1) = 0,~ d^{(q)}_i\big) = 0.$ \end{enumerate} \end{assumption} The first assumption states that the position bias is homogeneous over all queries and candidate items.
 This is a common assumption in the literature \cite{joachims2018, SinghJoachims2019, positionBiasEstimationGoogle2018}.
 The second assumption states that if a candidate item in a given position does not get a positive response, it cannot get a positive response in a lower position (which is reasonable in most practical settings).

-Under Assumption \ref{assumption: position bias}, we formally define the position bias as the following positive response decay factor
+Under Assumption \ref{assumption: position bias}, we formally define the position bias as the following positive response decay factor:

-\subsection{Tackling Position Bias for Equality of Opportunity}
+\subsection{Tackling Position Bias for Equality of Opportunity:}